-Teekkari culture
+Teekkari Culture

 ‘Teekkari’ is a distinctive term used in Finland to refer to university students enrolled in institutes of technology.
 The title of Teekkari is officially bestowed upon students once they have successfully completed their first year and participated in the Wappu eve baptism.